-Selling your home may seem a daunting task, especially if you are also looking to buy another property as well.
+Selling your home may seem a stressful and complicated task, especially if you are also looking to buy another property as well.
 There will be lots of important decisions to be made, some of which could either cost you lots of money or save you thousands.
-Having the help of a good agent will make the process run a lot smoother.
+Having the help of a good estate agent will make the process run a lot smoother.
 If you are looking to sell a property in Brentford, Chiswick, Ealing, Isleworth or Acton, take a look at our ‘Advice for Sellers’ guide below to get an idea of the selling process and what’s involved.

 When it comes to selling your home, you should bear in mind there are some costs you will need to consider.
 Preparing for these outgoings will allow you to manage your expectations and budgets so you can remain in control from start to finish.
 Additional costs to look out for include:

 The first step to take is to seek out a local estate agent with a good reputation who can provide a property valuation.
 Naturally you want to maximise the sale value and the best way to do that is to rely on professional experts who have experience in selling properties in your area.

 You can ask them for three different prices: a ‘best case’ selling price that you’d ideally like to sell for, the agent’s suggested selling price, and the selling price they think it will actually go for (the final price they believe you are most likely to receive).

 These three prices will help you decide on the right price level that will enable you to sell the property quickly and without underselling its value.
 Set the price too high and it’s likely you will struggle to generate serious interest from buyers, which will only lead to you having to lower it eventually.

 Of course, allow a little room for negotiation but use the agent’s valuation figures to set a realistic target that will work for you.

 It also pays to do some research on similar properties in the local area to see what they are being sold for.
 You should also visit the Land Registry website which will tell you historical data about properties sold all across the UK, which will also tell you sale prices going back as far as 1995.